Paco de Lucía

-Francisco Sánchez Gómez (/es/; 21 December 194725 February 2014), known as Paco de Lucía (/es/), was a Spanish virtuoso flamenco guitarist, composer, and record producer.
+Francisco Gustavo Sánchez Gómez (/es/; 21 December 194725 February 2014), known as Paco de Lucía (/es/), was a Spanish virtuoso flamenco guitarist, composer, and record producer.
 A leading proponent of the new flamenco style, he was one of the first flamenco guitarists to branch into classical and jazz.
 Richard Chapman and Eric Clapton, authors of Guitar: Music, History, Players, describe de Lucía as a "titanic figure in the world of flamenco guitar", and Dennis Koster, author of Guitar Atlas, Flamenco, has referred to de Lucía as "one of history's greatest guitarists".

 De Lucía was noted for his fast and fluent picados (fingerstyle runs).
 A master of contrast, he often juxtaposed picados and rasgueados (flamenco strumming) with more sensitive playing and was known for adding abstract chords and scale tones to his compositions with jazz influences.
-These innovations saw him play a key role in the development of traditional flamenco and the evolution of new flamenco and Latin jazz fusion from the 1970s.
+These innovations played a key role in the development of traditional flamenco and the evolution of new flamenco and Latin jazz fusion from the 1970s.
 He received acclaim for his recordings with flamenco singer Camarón de la Isla in the 1970s, recording ten albums which are considered some of the most important and influential in flamenco history.

 Some of de Lucía's best known recordings include "Río Ancho" (later fused with Al Di Meola's "Mediterranean Sundance"), "Entre dos aguas", "La Barrosa", "Ímpetu", "Cepa Andaluza" and "Gloria al Niño Ricardo".
-His collaborations with guitarists John McLaughlin, Al Di Meola and Larry Coryell in the late 1970s saw him gain wider popularity outside his native Spain.
+His collaborations with guitarists John McLaughlin, Al Di Meola and Larry Coryell in the late 1970s gained him wider popularity outside his native Spain.
 De Lucía formed the Paco de Lucía Sextet in 1981 with his brothers, singer Pepe de Lucía and guitarist Ramón de Algeciras, and collaborated with jazz pianist Chick Corea on their 1990 album, Zyryab.
 In 1992, he performed live at Expo '92 in Seville and a year later on the Plaza Mayor in Madrid.
 He also collaborated with guitarist Juan d'Anyelica on his album Cositas Buenas.
 After 2004 he greatly reduced his public performances, retiring from full touring, and typically only gave several concerts a year, usually in Spain and Germany and at European festivals during the summer months.